119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 Seat Foam and Upholstery

 Foam from car seats is often made of polyurethane.
 The foam can be shredded and recycled into new foam or insulation.
 Seat covers—whether fabric or synthetic—can be reused in carpets, furniture padding, or industrial materials.
-We keep the foam and fabric from car seats out of landfills for years by removing the foam and fabric.
-Specialist machinery breaks foam into reusable pieces.
+Removing foam and fabric from car seats keeps these materials out of landfills for years.
+Specialized machinery breaks foam into reusable pieces.
 This, in turn, keeps materials usable rather than wasting them.

 Floor Mats and Carpets

-Floor mats and carpets in the car are primarily made of rubber or synthetic fibres.
+Floor mats and carpets in cars are primarily made of rubber or synthetic fibres.
 When recycled, they can be chopped up and used as playground surfaces, new car mats, or flooring for industrial purposes.
 This reduces the need for new materials and lowers pollution.
-If you remove the mats before recycling a car, the process is more straightforward and allows for a better avenue of reuse.
+If floor mats are removed before a car is recycled, the process becomes more straightforward and improves reuse opportunities.

 Plastics and Dashboard Components

-Many plastics in a car’s interior, like dashboards and trim pieces, are recyclable.
+Many plastics in a car’s interior, such as dashboards and trim pieces, are recyclable.
 The recyclers will sort through those materials using resin codes to separate them.
 Once sorted, plastics are melted down and reshaped into car parts, containers, or building supplies.
-This helps to reduce demand for new plastics, which are made using petroleum.
+This helps reduce demand for new plastics, which are typically made from petroleum.
 Recycling dashboards may seem small, but they play a big role in reducing long-term environmental impact.

 Tires and Rubber Components